unitedstates/rtyaml/README.md

 Usage:

     import rtyaml

+    with open("myfile.yaml") as f:
-    stuff = rtyaml.load(open("myfile.yaml"))
+      stuff = rtyaml.load(f)

     # ...do things to stuf...

+    with open("myfile.yaml", "w") as f:
-    rtyaml.dump(stuff, open("myfile.yaml", "w"))
+      rtyaml.dump(stuff, f)

-As in the underlying pyyaml library, `load` accepts a byte string containing YAML, a Unicode string containing YAML, an open binary file object, or an open text file object.
+As in the underlying pyyaml library, `load` accepts a string or bytes-string containing YAML or an open file object (binary or text).
 Also, the second argument to `dump` is optional and if omitted the function returns the YAML in a string.

 `load_all` and `dump_all` are also supported, which load and save lists of documents using YAML's `---` document separator.